-Some studies have found that older people who use religious coping mechanisms are less likely to develop depression and anxiety than those who do not.
+Some studies have found that older people who are very religious and use religious coping mechanisms are less likely to develop depression and anxiety and have a greater sense of psychologic well-being than those who do not.
 Even the perception of disability appears to be altered by the degree of religiousness.
-One study of older women with hip fractures found the most religious had the lowest rates of depression and were able to walk significantly further when discharged from the hospital than those who were less religious.
+One study of older women with hip fractures found that the most religious had the lowest rates of depression and were able to walk significantly further when discharged from the hospital than those who were less religious.

-Active involvement in a religious community is associated with better maintained physical functioning and health.
+People who are actively involved in a religious community tend to maintain physical functioning and health better than those who are not.
 Some religious groups (such as Mormons and Seventh-Day Adventists) advocate behaviors that enhance health, such as avoidance of tobacco and heavy alcohol use.
 Members of these groups are less likely to develop substance-related disorders, and they live longer than the general population.

 Religious beliefs and practices often foster the development of community and broad social support networks.
-Increased social contact for older people increases the likelihood that disease will be detected early and that older people will comply with treatment regimens because members of their community interact with them and ask them questions about their health and medical care.
-Older people who have such community networks are less likely to neglect themselves Self-Neglect in Older People Sometimes older people do not take care of themselves.
-They may not provide food, drugs, or other necessities for themselves, and they may ignore personal hygiene.
-This problem is called self-neglect... read more .
+Increased social contact for older people increases the likelihood that disease will be detected early and that older people will adhere to treatment regimens because members of their community interact with them and ask them questions about their health and medical care.
+Older people who have such community networks are less likely to neglect themselves Self-Neglect in Older People Self-neglect is inability or unwillingness of older adults to meet their basic needs.
+It can include ignoring personal hygiene, not paying bills, not maintaining cleanliness of the home, not... read more .

 Religion is not always beneficial.
 Religious devotion may promote excessive guilt, narrow-mindedness, inflexibility, and anxiety.
 Religious preoccupations and delusions may develop in people with obsessive-compulsive disorder Obsessive-Compulsive Disorder (OCD) Obsessive-compulsive disorder is characterized by obsessions, compulsions, or both.
 Obsessions are recurring, persistent, unwanted, anxiety-provoking, intrusive ideas, images, or urges.
 Compulsions... read more , bipolar disorder Bipolar Disorder In bipolar disorder (formerly called manic-depressive illness), episodes of depression alternate with episodes of mania or a less severe form of mania called hypomania.
 Mania is characterized... read more , schizophrenia Schizophrenia Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more , or psychoses.
 Some people experience intense feelings of rejection and existential crisis when they are not accepted by faith communities, for example, due to gender or sexual identity.